ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 2. Limit the subject to 50 characters
 3. Capitalize the subject line
 4. Do not end the subject line with a period
-5. Separate the subject from the the body with a blank line
+5. Separate the subject from the body with a blank line
 6. Wrap the body at 72 characters
 7. Use the body to explain *what and why* vs. *how*

 Removing files
 ---
-To remove a file from the working copy and from the staging index, use `git rm <pathspec>`.
+To delete a file from the working copy and the staging index, use `git rm <pathspec>`.

-`<pathspec>` describes the file or even files (wildcards allowed), which should be deleted. `git rm` will remove the file in your working copy and will stage the remove, so that the removal can be committed in a subsequent commit.
+`<pathspec>` describes the file or even files (wildcards allowed), which should be deleted. `git rm` will remove the file in your working copy and will stage the remove so that the removal can be committed in a subsequent commit.
 If you forgot to use `git rm` at first hand and instead removed the file with your usual remove command in the shell, the file will be removed from the working copy, but not from the staging index.
-In that case you can even call `git rm <pathspec>` afterwards, in order to have the file be removed from the index, as it is already removed from the file system.
+In that case, you can even call `git rm <pathspec>` afterward, to have the file be removed from the index, as it is already removed from the file system.

 Renaming files
 ---